The Eterna KonTiki – A True Tool Watch

 The current models are powered by the Sellita SW-200, a clone of the ETA 2824.
 Some might not like it, but then again, it’s worth remembering that the ETA 2824 started its life as an in-house Eterna movement, with the production of it handed over to ETA by the end of the 1960s.

-The contemporary KonTikis, like most of the current Eterna line-up, shed value rather quickly, which means that you can find them at reasonable (compared to the MSRPs) prices on the grey market.
+The modern KonTikis, like most of the current Eterna line-up, shed value rather quickly, which means that you can find them at reasonable (compared to the MSRPs) prices on the grey market.

-All in all, a KonTiki – vintage or modern – will be a good choice for just about every collector, as the substantial variety of KonTikis made since 1958 offers a KonTiki option for every wallet.
+All in all, an Eterna KonTiki – vintage or modern – will be a good choice for just about every collector, as the substantial variety of KonTikis made since 1958 offers a KonTiki option for every wallet.

 Do you have an Eterna KonTiki in your collection or would you like to add one?
 Let me know in the comments below.